METHOD IN A MOTHER’S MADNESS

 CENTRAL CRIMINAL COURT (OLD BAILEY)

 The pair appeared for trial later that month, where it was revealed that Eliza had a previous conviction.
 When she was 16 and employed as a farm servant she had stolen a shawl from her employer.
 She had been sentenced to six months imprisonment.
-This made her situation far more serious and completely wrecked her mother’s plans.
+This made her situation far more serious, and completely wrecked her mother’s plans.
 As a second offender, Eliza was sentenced to seven years transportation.
-Catherine was sentenced to only three months gaol, but for a loving mother it must have felt like a death sentence.
+Catherine was sentenced to only three months gaol, but for a loving mother the prospect of separation must have felt like a death sentence.
 It occurs to me that Catherine may not have been aware of her daughter’s past trouble, especially if Eliza had been employed somewhere in the countryside.
 If she did know, then it showed an unfortunate ignorance of the judicial system.

 Catherine behaved impeccably as she served her time.
 All she could think about was being released as soon as possible.
 Transportation took time to organize and she hoped to at least see Eliza before her ship sailed